Last Updated on

-Hawaii General Excise Tax License – Any entity that conducts business within Hawaii is required to register for the General Excise Tax (GET) license and fill out form BB-1.
-There is a $20 one-time registration fee, but some businesses will have additional fees.
+Hawaii General Excise Tax License – Any entity that conducts business within Hawaii is required to register for the General Excise Tax (GET) license / BB-1 form.
+There is a $20 one-time registration fee.

 Hawaii does not have a sales tax but instead has the General Excise Tax.
 Businesses located in Oahu County may also be subject to the Oahu County Surcharge Tax.